-The statement of net position presents information on all of the City's assets and liabilities, with the difference between the two reported as net position.
+The statement of net position presents information on all of the City's assets and liabilities, and deferred inflows/outflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.